aws-samples/sample-metadata-driven-search-for-document-discovery/README.md

 ## Architecture Overview
 ![Architecture Diagram](/resources/MetadataDrivenSearchDocDiscovery.png)

-The solution consists of 4 CDK stacks that deploy:
+The solution consists of four CDK stacks that deploy:

 - **DataStack**: S3 buckets, IAM roles, and Lambda function for metadata processing
 - **IndexStack**: Vector search infrastructure with collection and index